 There is an important tool that informs the day traders whether a stock was bought or sold at a good price.
-This tool is Volume Weighted Average Price (VWAP).
+The tool is Volume Weighted Average Price (VWAP).
 The standard VWAP used typically by traders calculates the price on the basis of all of the orders for the day.
-Multiple time frames for the VWAP can also be used as in fact many traders do use.
+Multiple time frames for the VWAP can also be used as in fact many traders do use it.

 Volume Weighted Average Price (VWAP) represents a ratio that is calculated by the number of shares bought multiplied by the price of the share divided by total shares bought.
-This strategy often used by institutional investors is designed to minimize the market ripples impacted by the large orders.
+This strategy, often used by institutional investors, is designed to minimize the market ripples impacted by large orders.

-VWAP includes volume in their calculations and can be plotted directly on a price chart.
-Since it is a day trading indicator, it will not show up the daily, weekly or monthly chart.
+VWAP includes volume in their calculations and can be plotted directly on the price chart.
+Since it is a daily trading indicator, it will not show up on the daily, weekly or monthly chart.
 On an intraday basis, it indicates whether a security is cheap, of value, or expensive.
 Price hovering below VWAP, of the instance, indicates that the security is cheap or of value, while price above VWAP indicates that the security is expensive.

-VWAP can serve as a trade fills barometer.
+VWAP can serve as a trade filler barometer.
 Volume is indicative of liquidity of a marker.
 For example, a long trade filled above the VWAP line is indicative of a non-optimal trade fill.
-VWAP also was known as moving VWAP (MVWAP) and is based on the record of end-of-day calculations over time.
+VWAP is also known as moving VWAP (MVWAP) and is based on a record of end-of-day calculations over time.
 Moreover, its period to take into account the time frame can be adjusted, so it is possible to include as many or as few Values as desired to apply to a daily chart.

-As an intraday indicator, it is best for short-term traders who engage in trade for few minutes or few hours.
+As an intraday indicator, it is best for short-term traders to engage in trade for a few minutes or a few hours.
 Moving VWAP (MVWAP) as a long-term average is more appropriate for the traders who trade long-term instead of the single day.

-A good strategy is to use benchmark here.
+A good strategy is to use benchmarks here.
 It averages out the volatility.
 It serves as a safety bar on a roller coaster.
 In order to minimize the risk, the price to be paid is settling for the average price.
-The traders can successfully use it in their risk mitigation strategy.
+Traders can successfully use it in their risk mitigation strategy.
 Nevertheless, it must be admitted that no one can predict the direction of the marker.
-The strategy of averages may have one settle for lower reward but it is better than the risk of a complete wipe-out.
+The strategy of averages may have one settle for lower rewards but it is better than the risk of a complete wipe-out.